zankia/damas-core/4-Specifications.md

 403 Forbidden (the user does not have the right permission)        text/html        (error message) 409 Conflict (all nodes already exist with these identifiers)      text/html        (error message)
 ```
+> The _id key is the node identifier.
+If it is not provided in input, it will be set with a unique identifier.
-> In case of a successful multiple node creation, the returned json is a list of nodes ordered using the same order as the provided input.
+> In case of a multiple node creation, the returned json is a list of nodes ordered using the same order as the input array.

 ## read
 Retrieve the node(s) specified by identifier(s).
-POST method is available to avoid limitation of URL length.
+A POST method is provided to avoid the limitation of the URL length.

 HTTP Requests
 * `GET` `/api/read/id1,id2`
 * `POST` `/api/read/` `application/json` node identifier or array of node identifiers

-HTTP response status codes
+HTTP Responses
 ```
 200 OK (nodes retrieved)                                    application/json (node identifier or array of node identifiers) 207 Multi-Status (some nodes do not exist)                  application/json (array of node identifiers and null)